Skip to content

 And yes, it can slow/stop hair loss.

-But using Rogaine, you can’t get your natural look back with a restored hairline and full head of hair.
+But using Rogaine, you can’t get your natural look back with a restored hairline and a full head of hair.

 At least not alone: